tjkandala/react-svelte-stores/README.md

   return {
     subscribe,
     // react-svelte-store's update method takes a callback that receives the current state,
     // and returns the next state.
     // we can create a dispatch method by taking an action,
     // then passing the current state and the action
     // into the reducer function within the update function.
-    dispatch: (action: Action) => update(state => reducer(state, action))
+    dispatch: (action: Action) => update((state) => reducer(state, action)),
   };
 };

 const initialState: State = {
-  status: "loading"
+  status: "loading",
 };

 const playerFSM = createReducibleStore(initialState, reducer);